Herman Knickerbocker: Career

 Knickerbocker served on several occasions as Schaghticoke's town supervisor, including 1805 to 1806, 1813, 1818 to 1823, and 1825 to 1826.

 In 1808, Knickerbocker was elected as a Federalist to the Eleventh Congress, holding office from March 4, 1809, to March 3, 1811.
 During his term, Knickerbocker was concerned chiefly with alleviating the effects of the Jefferson administration's Embargo Act of 1807.
 According to a newspaper article that appeared in 1833, his maiden speech argued against the embargo, and he described the economic and financial condition of his constituents caused by the embargo so dramatically that the members of the House were reduced to convulsions of laughter.
 Knickerbocker was not a candidate for reelection in 1810 and opposed U.S. involvement in the War of 1812.
 He served in the New York State Assembly in 1816.
 Knickerbocker became an adherent of Andrew Jackson in the mid 1820s, and joined the Democratic Party.
 He was judge of the Rensselaer County court from 1828 to 1838.

 Personal life

-In 1801 he married Arietta Lansing (d.
-1814), the daughter of Abraham Lansing and Else Van Rensselaer.
+In 1801 he married Arietta Lansing, the daughter of Abraham Lansing and Else Van Rensselaer.
 They had five children before her death in 1814.
 Four of his daughters attended the Troy Female Seminary: